 Topics

-What is Account Takeover?
+What is account takeover?

-Account takeover (ATO) is a form of fraud in which cybercriminals gain unauthorized access to online personal or business accounts using stolen credentials.
-Once the attacker gains access to the targeted account, they can transfer funds, use stored credit cards, deplete gift cards and loyalty points, redeem airline miles, submit fraudulent credit applications, plant ransomware or other malware, steal corporate data, and perform acts of cyberterrorism.
+Once a malicious attacker gains access to the targeted account, it can transfer funds, use stored credit card information, deplete gift card balances and loyalty points, redeem airline miles, submit fraudulent credit applications, plant ransomware or other malware, steal corporate data, and perform acts of cyberterrorism.

 login-breaches

-If the attacker has a valid username and password combination for a targeted site, they may try to scale the attack to take over the user’s accounts on additional sites.
+If an attacker has a valid username and password combination for a targeted site, they may try to scale the attack to take over the user’s accounts on additional sites.
 This technique is called credential stuffing.
-Again, the attacker will employ the brute force of bot automation to quickly try the credentials across e-commerce, banking, travel and other popular websites in the hopes that some users have reused the same usernames and passwords for multiple sites.
+Again, an attacker will employ the brute force of bot automation to quickly try the credentials across e-commerce, banking, travel and other popular websites in the hopes that some users have reused the same usernames and passwords for multiple sites.

-Today, any organization that maintains user accounts which can be exploited for profit is a potential target.
+Today, any organization that maintains user accounts that can be exploited for profit is a potential target.
 This can include taking over e-commerce or travel accounts to make fraudulent purchases or cash in loyalty points.
 It can also include targeting business accounts such as email or network logins to gain a foothold for a larger data theft or ransomware attack.

 Account takeover attacks can have severe consequences.
 These include:

-• Stolen stored value/account balances (e.g. monetary balances, loyalty points, digital credits, airline miles, gift card balances)
+• Stolen stored value/account balances (e.g., monetary balances, loyalty points, digital credits, airline miles, gift card balances)

 • Illicit credit card use